Cabin Facilities

 - 4 bunk twins (2 sets)

-- Small kitchenette suitable for up to 4 people, with priority use of Cabin 2 lodge for larger groups
+- Small kitchen suitable for up to 4 people, with priority use of Cabin 2 lodge for larger groups

 - 2 bathrooms with shower